by Michael Ley

 “Of course,” the steward said.
 He climbed down and handed the suitcases to me one at a time.
 He sprang back up and lashed the suitcases down.

 The woman climbed slowly up the stairs.
-She glanced around the interior to the aircraft.
+She glanced around the interior of the aircraft.
 It was empty except for myself and the steward.
 She sighed, sat down, and crossed her legs primly.

 The steward pointed to the coffee can.
 “That’s the bathroom,” he said.